berrak/WLED-React-Board/README.md

 ## WLED Neopixel projects

 Neopixel pixel projects have found their way into many homes.
-The `WLED React Board` aims to simplify the experience of the [Sound Reactive WLED](https://github.com/atuline/WLED/) and make a neat, safe installation.
+The `WLED Twin Board` aims to simplify the experience of the standard edition of [WLED](https://kno.wled.ge/) or the [Sound Reactive WLED version](https://github.com/atuline/WLED/) and make a neat, safe installation.

 - Works with the WLED App to manage an installation.
 - Configure pin 4 for digital LED strip data.